-We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include:
+We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Exclusions, Managing Allegations, Safe Recruitment, Premises management, Special Education Needs (SEN), Children Looked After (CLA), Behaviour, Staff discipline, Conduct and grievance, Children with health needs who cannot attend school, Designated teacher for looked-after and previously looked-after children, Sex and relationships education and Medical conditions.
+Details of these are contained in standalone policies and can be requested or accessed via our website.
+We also refer to a number of additional safeguarding guidance documents which the DfE issue.

-- First Aid

-- Health and Safety

-- Equality

-- Data Protection

-- Capability of staff

-- Complaints

-- Attendance

-- Exclusions

-- Managing Allegations

-- Safer Recruitment

-- Premises management

-- Special Education Needs (SEN)

-- Looked after Children (LAC)

-- Behaviour,

-- Staff disciplinary and dismissals

-- Staff code of conduct

-- Grievance, bullying and Harassment

-- Children with health needs who cannot attend school

-- Designated teacher for looked-after and previously looked-after children

-- Sex and relationships education

-- Online safety
+Online safety

-- Pupils with medical conditions

-Details of these are contained in standalone policies and are available on our website or a paper copy on request.
-We also refer to additional safeguarding guidance that the DfE issue.

-We recognise that students at alternative provisions and those missing education are potentially at greater risk of harm.